kokke/tiny-AES-c/README.md

 [National Institute of Standards and Technology Special Publication 800-38A 2001 ED](http://csrc.nist.gov/publications/nistpubs/800-38a/sp800-38a.pdf) Appendix F: Example Vectors for Modes of Operation of the AES.

-This project is released to the public domain.
+All material in this repository is in the public domain.